-If you are more than 26 years of age, you have to pay the full charge for the municipal transport in Prague (550 CZK for 30 days, 1,480 CZK for 3 months) and to arrange for a Prague citizen card called Opencard.
+If you are more than 26 years of age, you have to pay the full charge for the municipal transport in Prague (550 CZK for 30 days, 1,480 CZK for 3 months) and to arrange for a Prague citizen card called Lítačka, which used to be called Opencard.

-You can get the express version of the Opencard in just 15 minutes for 250 CZK and use it as a travel pass the very same day.
+You can get the express version of the Lítačka in just 15 minutes for 250 CZK and use it as a travel pass the very same day.

-The Opencard to be issued in the Palace Skoda or Adria (Jungmannova Street 35/31, respectively) in Prague 1.
+The Lítačka is issued in the Palace Skoda or Adria (both situated on Jungmannova Street No.35/31, respectively) in Prague 1.

 City Police: 156